emusenule/alx-low_level_programming/0x00-hello_world/README.md

-2-assembler
+3-name
-	The command will generates the assembly code of a C code and save it in an output
+ The command compiles a C file and creates an executable named cisfun